 I suppose it is easier for me to make the argument that Furio is exercising self-restraint here because I know how this storyline ultimately plays out.
 A first-time viewer would more likely see this storyline’s tension as going up – and the military snare drum that closes the episode contributes to the feeling that a battle is brewing between Tony and Furio.
 The threat of violence against Tony also escalates as the capos figure out that Tony killed Ralph over Pie’s death.
 (Albert Baresi even calculates that Silvio should be the one to whack Tony, if it comes to that.)
 Another threat comes from the New York famiglia, unhappy that Tony is not sharing the profits of the HUD scam.
 (Tony tries to insinuate to his men that Ralph’s sudden disappearance has something to do with NY’s unhappiness.)
 These multiple threats—from Furio, NY and possibly Tony’s own capos—signal that we are in the endgame of Season 4.
 It is traditional practice for a dramatic series to intensify tensions at the end of a season – but The Sopranos turns traditional dramatic practices on its ear.
 After establishing these multiple, mortal threats to protagonist Tony Soprano, the season’s climax will finally come—steady yourself now—via a W-4 tax form (as we will see in episode 4.13).

 - The series excels at fleshing out very minor characters who appear only once, never to be seen again.
 Even though we’ve never seen interventionist Dominic before, we get a good sense of who he was before he cleaned himself up because of the way other characters rag on him and have difficulty taking him seriously.

 - Some viewers have noted the callback: Pie-O-My died in a fire in the previous episode, and Paulie steps in to rescue the painting of Pie-O-My from a fire here.

-- Disappointed and angered by Christopher’s drug use, Tony tells him, “I ought to suffocate you, you little prick” – an idea that Tony will carry out years from now.
+- Disappointed and angered by Christopher’s drug use, Tony tells him, “I ought to suffocate you, you little prick” — a line that seems like a portent of things to come.